ASETSDefense Workshop 2020

-The 7th Workshop on Sustainable Surface Engineering for Aerospace and Defense will be held at Grand Hyatt of Denver Colorado, August 21-23, 2018.
+The 8th Workshop on Sustainable Surface Engineering for Aerospace and Defense was held virtually, August 4-6, 2020.

 Increased environmental and occupational, safety, and health regulations in the United States and Europe have impacted production and use of chromates, cadmium, and other chemicals in aerospace and defense surface treatment processes.
 As a result, there is increasing need for environmentally benign alternatives that meet or exceed the performance requirements.
-This workshop will cover all aspects of alternative coatings and surface treatments, with emphasis on performance, service data, approvals and implementation of clean coatings:
+This workshop covered all aspects of alternative coatings and surface treatments, with emphasis on performance, service data, approvals and implementation of clean coatings.
+General sessions included:

-As in prior workshops the goal of ASETSDefense 2018 will be to exchange information between Department of Defense repair facilities, weapons system manufacturers, research organizations, and chemical and coating formulators concerning options, performance, and implementation of alternatives.
+As in prior workshops, the goal of ASETSDefense 2020 was to exchange information between Department of Defense repair facilities, weapons system manufacturers, research organizations, and chemical and coating formulators concerning options, performance, and implementation of alternatives.